ShehabCE/shehabce.github.io/about.md

 <img src="{{ site.baseurl }}/assets/Shehab.png" title="Profile Picture" class="profile">

-Hello!
-My name is Shehab Abdel-Salam.
-I'm a Software Engineer with **5+ years** of experience in building, deploying, and maintaining enterprise-level software products.
-Throughout my career, I've had the privilege of working on a variety of projects, each with its unique challenges and learning opportunities.
-This has not only honed my technical skills but also my problem-solving abilities and leadership qualities.
-I also enjoy **engaging** with the tech community and **contributing** to open-source projects.
+Hi there!
+My name is **Shehab Abdel-Salam**.
+I'm a Software Engineer with **5+ years** of experience in building, deploying, and maintaining enterprise-level software.
+Throughout my career, I've had the privilege of working on a variety of projects with unique challenges and learning opportunities, honing not only my technical skills but also my product thinking and leadership skills.
+I also enjoy **contributing** to open source-projects occassiaonlly and **engaging** socially with the tech community.

-Currently, I work as a Software Engineer at [Faculty AI][company] where I'm part of a dynamic team building an exciting AI product called [Frontier][frontier] 🚀.
-Previously, I worked at Dell Technologies for around 2 years, initially working with the [Live Optics][liveoptics] Product Development team, and then the **Data Office** team.
+I currently work at [Faculty AI][company] as a backend engineer where I'm part of a dynamic team building a **Decision Intelligence** product called [Frontier][frontier] 🚀.
+Previously, I worked at Dell Technologies for around 2 years, initially working with the [Live Optics][liveoptics] Product Development team as a backend engineer, and then the **Data Office** team as a full-stack engineer.

-During my graduate studies, I had the privilege of teaching and supporting **over 300** undergraduate students, as well as mentoring aspiring junior engineers in my previous role.
+During my graduate studies, I also had the privilege of teaching and supporting **over 300** undergraduate students, as well as mentoring aspiring junior engineers in my previous role.
 I hold a **M.Sc. degree** in Computer Science and a **B.Sc. degree** in Computer Engineering from [The American University in Cairo][University].

 Prior to my professional career, I was an experienced C/C++ programmer and participated in **problem-solving competitions** such as Google Code Jam, Facebook Hacker Cup, Codeforces Contests, and Weekly LeetCode Contests.

-F

 ---